By Paul Scally

 Step 1

-In a large glass bowl, bear your aquafaba and lemon juice with a hand mixer for about 3 minutes, or until foamy and you have soft peaks.
+In a large glass bowl, beat your aquafaba and lemon juice with a hand mixer for about 3 minutes, or until foamy and you have soft peaks.
 Apple cider vinegar will also work in place of lemon juice

 Step 2